Old-Farmer/Copy_and_Translate/README.md

 `"mode"` can be set as `"dark"` or `"light"`.

 `"xx_shortcut_key"` specify shortcut key combinations for some functions.
 Key combinations are sequences of key identifiers separated by `"+"`.
-Key identifiers are either single characters representing a keyboard key, such as `"a"`, or special key names identified by names enclosed by brackets, such as `"<ctrl>"`. **You can set your own shortcut key combinations for convenience.**"
+Key identifiers are either single characters representing a keyboard key, such as `"a"`, or special key names identified by names enclosed by brackets, such as `"<ctrl>"`. **You can set your own shortcut key combinations for convenience.**

 `"copy_key"` is used for text translate to copy selected text to this app.
 The default setting `"<ctrl>+c"` can work for most softwares, except some softwares, e.g. command line programs.
 If you really want to use this app with specifc softwares, set `"copy_key"` as you want.